AdobeDocs/workfront.en/help/classic/agile/use-scrum-in-an-agile-team/iterations/delete-iteration.md

 ## Delete an iteration

+1. People
+1. Teams
+1. Iterations
+1. All Iterations.
+1.
-1. Select the iteration that you want to delete, then click `Delete`.
+1. Select the iteration that you want to delete, then click **Delete**.